 Depreciation

 This expense relates to the depreciation of the Corporation's building and equipment.
-The expense for the current quarter and year-to-date is lower than the comparable periods in the previous year due to building and equipment being fully depreciated.
+The expense for the current quarter is lower than the comparable period in the previous year due to building and equipment being fully depreciated.

 Directors' Fees